swiftlang/swift-evolution/proposals/0291-package-collections.md

 ## Introduction

 This is a proposal for adding support for **Package Collections** to SwiftPM.
-A package feed is a curated list of packages and associated metadata which makes it easier to discover an existing package for a particular use case.
+A package collection is a curated list of packages and associated metadata which makes it easier to discover an existing package for a particular use case.
 SwiftPM will allow users to subscribe to these collections, search them via the `swift package-collections` command-line interface, and will make their contents accessible to any clients of libSwiftPM.
 This proposal is focused on the shape of the command-line interface and the format of configuration data related to package collections.

 We believe there are three different components in the space of package discovery with different purposes:

 **Package Registry** is focused on hosting and serving package sources as an alternative to fetching them directly from git.
 The goal is to provide better immutability, durability and potentially improve performance and security.
 This initiative is in-progress and governed by [a separate proposal](https://github.com/apple/swift-evolution/pull/1179).

 **Package Index** is focused for providing a search index for packages.
 The goal is to improve discoverability of packages that may be hosted anywhere, and provide a rich set of metadata that helps making informed decisions when choosing dependencies.
-The Index indexes the package core metadata available in Package.swift as well as additional metadata from additional and external sources.
+The Index indexes the package core metadata available in `Package.swift` as well as additional metadata from additional and external sources.
 An example of a package index is https://swiftpackageindex.com.

 **Package Collections** which are the subject of this proposal are closer to the Package Index than to the Package Registry.
 Collections are also designed to make discovery easier, but focused on simpler curation lists that can be easily shared rather than on larger scale indexing and ranking system that requires infrastructure.
 This design is the first step in teaching SwiftPM about discovery of packages and future work to support Package Indexes can build on this initial design.